ovh/public-cloud-examples/examples/01/README.md

 As this instance is only created to access to the private network components, it is called `bastion`.

-- region: The region where this instance is deployed, must be the same value as the network and SSH keypair modules.
+- `region`: The region where this instance is deployed, must be the same value as the network and SSH keypair modules.

-- network_name: The name of the private network, as previously defined.
+- `network_name`: The name of the private network, as previously defined.

-- keypair_name: The name of the SSH keypair, as previously defined.
+- `keypair_name`: The name of the SSH keypair, as previously defined.

-- flavor: The flavor type of the instance.
+- `flavor`: The flavor type of the instance.
 Get the full list of possible values here: TODO

-- image: The OS image of the instance.
+- `image`: The OS image of the instance.
 Get the full list of possible values here: TODO

-- user: The linux user created on the instance.
+- `user`: The linux user created on the instance.
 The SSH public key will be deployed.

 ## Deploy